fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 puts a.value + (b.value * c.value)
 ```

 Notice that we have to explicitly retrieve the results by calling the `value` method on `a`, `b`, and `c`.
-This isn't quite what we're after - they're *explicit* futures rather than *implicit* ones.
+This isn't quite what we're after - these are *explicit* futures rather than *implicit* ones.

 This mightn't seem like much of an issue...calling `value` isn't exactly difficult.
 Consider this though: what if we wanted to pass `a`, `b`, or `c` into other functions or methods, or return them as results?
 Things would start getting messy, because every piece of code that touches them would need to know that they're explicit futures.

 This is why implicit futures are so nice - the code that uses them can remain blissfully ignorant of the fact that they're futures.
-If `a` were an implicit future representing a numeric result, we could freely pass it around to any piece of code that works with numbers.
+If `a` were an implicit future representing a result of type `String`, we could freely pass it around to any piece of code that works with strings.
+Everything would continue executing asynchronously until someone actually tried to call a method on it.
+If the future hadn't finished executing yet, the calling code would automatically block until the result became available.

 Transparent proxy objects
 -------------------------